jdasam/jdasam.github.io/archive.md

 * Feb-16-2021 / I participated in Artificial Humanity, a concert directed by composer Hana Ryu.
 My role was to generate piano performances with VirtuosoNet for newly-composed pieces named "AlphaGo" and "바다가", and music-based video with TräumerAI for "바다가".
 I've labeled new data pair for TräumerAI to generate images of sea and ocean.
 The concert was given online due to COVID-19.

 * Dec-12-2020 / I presented TräumerAI, a neural music visualizer, on the NeurIPS 2020 Workshop: Machine Learning for Creativity and Design.
+	+ <iframe width="560" height="315" src="https://www.youtube.com/embed/7SFCge5HGtU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-* Nov-5-2020 / In SK ICT Tech Summit 2020, which is an annual event for introducing technical achivements of SK group in ICT, I gave a talk about my work on real-time piano transcription.
+* Nov-5-2020 / In SK ICT Tech Summit 2020, which is an annual event for introducing technical achievements of SK group in ICT, I gave a talk about my work on real-time piano transcription.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/sk_ict_tech_summit_crop.jpg" style="width:50%">